Bikeman868/Urchin/readme.md

 like some issues might have been introduces with the switch to versioning of rules.
 My advice for now is to use the default persistence mechanism that saves all the rules to a single file.
 This is the mechanism that was used during development, has received extensive testing and seems to be completely solid.
+I have used this in a number of very high traffic enterprise systems with no issues whatsoever.

 Please contact the owner if you are experiencing any other issues.